Cornell-MSBA-DS/Github-Tutorial/README.md

 :one: Determine which Linux distribution your system is based on, and then follow the directions above.

-**Option 3: Install Git on Windows
+**Option 3: Install Git on Windows (https://gitforwindows.org/)

 <img src = "images/Git Windows.png">

+:one: Download Git from the Website by clicking on the Download buttonn and following the prompts.

 ## Connecting GitHub with Atom